wolfjazz/fixed-point-math/README.md

 // ...

 // user-defined types
-// note: overflow actions are examples here; best practice is to use the default, FORBIDDEN, and
+// note: overflow behaviors are examples here; best practice is to use the default, FORBIDDEN, and
-//       to change the overflow action explicitly when needed/desired (so that a dev has control when
+//       to change the overflow behavior explicitly when needed/desired (so that a dev has control when
 //       the compiler should add overflow checks; code does not compile if a check is needed -> this
 //       way a dev can add a check explicitly, or fix the bug if the check should not be needed) using u32q16<...> = u32q<16, ..., fpm::overflow::SATURATE>;  // res.
 2^-16; overflow: saturation